 A sabbatical leave shall consist of one-semester at full salary and full benefits or, at the option of the individual, a full year at one-half salary and full benefits.
+A faculty member opting for a full year sabbatical will be required to relinquish their office space for that period.
 During the period of the sabbatical leave, the College’s contribution to the TIAA/CREF and FICA retirement programs is based on the salary actually paid by the College.
 Tenured faculty and senior lecturers may apply for a year-long leave through the Phillips Faculty Fellowship and the Enhanced Sabbatical Program.

 The semester during which leave is taken must be the semester in which the teaching load is two courses.
 In some cases, departments and programs apportion teaching credit in such a way that a faculty member may teach 2.5 courses in a given semester.
 Where this is possible, and agreed upon by the department or program, a faculty member on a one-semester sabbatical satisfies normal teaching responsibilities by teaching 2.5 courses, or half of the normal instructional workload.